Perpetuator-LLC/cc-fe/README.md

 # Capital Copilot Front-End

+## Fixes

+- [ ] Cancel Pending Jobs
+- [ ] Publish & email debounce
 - [ ] On news list update filter is no longer applied
+- [ ] Paginate Articles
+- [ ] Audio generation to jobs infra (pass in article ID)
-- [ ] Make `npm run generate` work to convert schema to types
+- [ ] Allow user to remove self from team
+- [ ] Disable Publish if not publisher or greater and disable Create Article as well as Update if not an Editor
+  - [ ] Disable team name editing and podcast control if not owner
+- [ ] Disable trash icons if not owner and not self
+- [ ] Add delete account
+- [ ] Add delete team

+## Refactoring

 - [ ] Go make sure that all subscriptions are unsubscribed
-- [ ] Replace all messages with `@angular/localize` and `@angular/localize/init`???
 - [ ] Replace all messages with new messaging infrastructure and remove clears
 - [ ] Search for throwError or .apollo. and use new Apollo
-- [ ] RSS Podcast feed
-  - [ ] Add to Apple
+- [ ] Add Job Table with URL query params that update as table is filtered
-  - [ ] Add to Spotify
+- [ ] Move all news summary error handling to news summary function instead of returning Blocked
-  - [ ] Add to Google
+- [ ] Add job scheduling with time based jobs

+## Ideal Enhancements

 - [ ] Add intro, outro, and prompt to Team
 - [ ] Add multiple channel publishing on TG to team
-- [ ] Add a podcast page
-- [ ] Publish debounce
-- [ ] After job updates reload content or control subcomponent rerender
-- [ ] Add Job Table with URL query params that update as table is filtered
-- [ ] Add job status as banner component with pagination
-- [ ] Move all news summary error handling to news summary
-- [ ] Add job scheduling with time based jobs

 - [ ] Add team to article detail page
 - [ ] On Article list page add a team filter

-- [ ] Paginate Jobs
-- [ ] Paginate Articles
-- [ ] Allow user to remove self from team
-- [ ] Disable Publish if not publisher or greater and disable Create Article as well as Update if not an Editor
-- [ ] Disable trash icons if not owner and not self
-- [ ] Add delete account
-- [ ] Add delete team
+## Possible Enhancements

 - [ ] Code only (friends) invites, build graph of users and their invites
+- [ ] Replace all messages with `@angular/localize` and `@angular/localize/init`???
+- [ ] Make `npm run generate` work to convert schema to types, or find a way to use them from the schema directly!?
 - [ ] Add foul language check for names, and articles?
 - [ ] Add ElevenLabs API Key to team
 - [ ] Can we move LangChain and OpenAI to a separate service/end-point?]